PLaSSticity/ce-arc-simulator-ipdps19/README.md

 In the following, we give a brief description of the implementation, and list instructions to build and execute the projects.

 These instructions have been tested on a Ubuntu 14.04.5 LTS platform.
-It should also be possible to set the simulators up on newer LTS releases, by taking care of the C++ and Java compiler versions.
+It should also be possible to set the simulators up on newer Ubuntu LTS releases (e.g., 16.04), by taking care of the C++ and Java compiler versions and compatibility with the packages like Intel Pin.

 We assume the root of the repository (top-level directory) is given by `$PROJECT_ROOT`.

+## Setup the Environment

+Create two directories `exp-output` and `exp-products` under $HOME.
+It is possible to use a different path but you will need to change the environment variables in the implementations.

+    cd; mkdir exp-output exp-products

++ Requirements

+    You will need to install the following packages on a Ubuntu 14.04.5 distribution to get the following simulators working.

+        sudo apt install git ant openjdk-7-jdk make gcc g++ libboost-dev

 ## CE and ARC